Close Menu

 fear Allah

 Taqwa (Fear of Allah) is one of the most important and comprehensive Islamic concepts.
 The term is derived from its root “waqayya” which means “to protect.”
 Taqwa therefore means to protect one own self from the severe punishment of Allah by following His guidance.
-That is to say “Fear Allah from His punishment”
+That is to say, “Fear Allah from His punishment.”

 Some translate Taqwa as “to fear Allah”.
 However, fearing Allah is only one aspect of this comprehensive concept.
-Ali ibn Abi Talib (May Allah be pleased with him), defines it as: “Fearing Allah, adhering to His commandments, being content with what He provides one with, and getting ready for the Day of Judgement.”
+Ali ibn Abi Talib (May Allah be pleased with him) defines it as: “Fearing Allah, adhering to His commandments, being content with what He provides one with, and getting ready for the Day of Judgement.”

 Mohammad Asad translates it as “to be conscious of Allah.”
-It might be better according to some Muslim linguists to use the transliteration of this Qur’anic term and keep it as it is.
+It might be better, according to some Muslim linguists, to use the transliteration of this Qur’anic term and keep it as it is.

-The term has been mentioned many times both in Qur’an and Sunnah.
+The term has been mentioned many times both in the Qur’an and the Sunnah.
 Allah the Almighty says: “O believers!
 Have Taqwa of Allah (fear Allah or be conscious of Allah) as is His right to have Taqwa.
 And die not except while you are Muslims” [Surah Al-Imran (3): ayat 102]

 • The Love of Allah,